 There are so many small changes we can make as individuals and businesses to reduce the impact of our digital activities on the planet.
 If every one of us made just a few small tweaks, we could set the world on the path towards a much greener future.
 Why not try:

 - Decluttering your email inbox – deleting old emails and unsubscribing from newsletters you no longer read.

 - Taking your meetings outdoors when you can.
-This will do away with the emissions of a videoconference, and give you’re your teams an energy, creativity and mental wellbeing boost.
+This will do away with the emissions of a videoconference, and give your teams an energy, creativity and mental wellbeing boost.

 - Carbon impact of video streaming – A report by The Carbon Trust